GeorgeStrakhov/hungryfools.dev/src/app/(app)/(boring)/terms/page.md

 ## 4. Payment Terms

 4.1.
-There are no paid features at this time.
-Company listings or other paid features may be introduced later; any such features will include updated terms and pricing.

-4.2.
-If/when paid features are introduced, payments will be processed through third-party providers and will be subject to their terms.
+Payments are processed through third-party providers and are subject to their terms.
 Fee structures may change with reasonable notice.

 ## 5. Content and Submissions